1: A vibrant business community

 6: Access to cutting-edge research - Aalborg University

-Aalborg University boasts innovative and internationally focused research, particularly in the areas of ICT, renewable energy, life sciences and intelligent logistics.
+Aalborg University boasts innovative and internationally focused research, particularly in the areas of energy and ICT.

 Learn more about Aalborg University